mutiadavid/MpesaSDK.NET/README.md

  {
      ConsumerKey = "your-consumerkey",
      ConsumerSecret = "your-consumer-secret",
-     IsSandBox = true /* change this flag to true if Production */ });
+     IsSandBox = true /* change this flag to false if Production */ });
 ```